Nanping Fujian, China Travel Guide

 Book ExperiencesNanping is not usually a long-term stay destination for international tourists due to visa limitations and limited amenities.

-Without considering your itinerary, allocate sufficient time for Wuyishan.
+Without considering your itinerary, make sure you have enough time for Wuyishan.
 Its extensive attractions and natural beauty need at least two full days of exploration.